Places to Visit in Singapore30 May 2019

-I've been to many places, met amazing people, and learned so much during my internship at the Acoustic Research Laboratory at NUS.
-I've also learned to become a bit more careful with my finances, which was all the more important given the constraints of my S$1000/month stipend.
-As I figured out during the course of my time in Singapore, this stipend doesn't go very far in covering more than basic expenses.
-Nevertheless, there's still plenty you can see on Singapore on a budget.
+I’ve been to many places, met amazing people, and learned so much during my internship at the Acoustic Research Laboratory at NUS.
+I’ve also learned to become a bit more careful with my finances, which was all the more important given the constraints of my S$1000/month stipend.
+As I figured out during the course of my time in Singapore, this stipend doesn’t go very far in covering more than basic expenses.
+Nevertheless, there’s still plenty you can see in Singapore on a budget.

 If you’re going to stay in Singapore for any longer than three days, buying an EZLink transport card is well worth the S$5 investment.
 EZLink cards work in all of Singapore’s modes of public transport and it’s much more efficient and cheaper than buying a ticket for every trip.
 CityMapper and SingaBus (iOS and Android) are your best friends when it comes to planning the best combination of buses and MRT lines islandwide.
 In my experience, the buses were much slower than the MRT (especially during peak traffic hours), but they are far more comfortable with ample seats and powerful aircon.
 It is also a good idea to check the EZLink trip transfer rules which can save you a lot of money if you plan in advance.

 All the below places are either free or can be done for less than S$15 per person.

 One of the many monitor lizards we saw that day